-Keep it simple, only troubleshoot one problem at a time.
+- Keep it simple, only troubleshoot one problem at a time.
 Also, only make one change at a time.
-For example, if your IDE hard disk drive fails to boot, do not try all the suggested actions at once.
+For example, if your IDE or SCSI hard disk drive fails to boot, do not try all the suggested actions at once.
 Instead, start with one suggestion such as checking the cables.
 After securing the cables, try booting your computer.
-If it does not work, try another suggestion.
+If it does not work, try another suggestion. - Look for abnormal computer, keyboard, and monitor LED indications.
+For example, make sure the power on LED lights when you turn on your computer and the drive access indicators light when using either the diskette drive or hard disk drive.